TheWoodenMan/100-days-of-code/log.md

 4. Try and fix the REST API
 5. Push class 43

-### Day 163: August 26, 2022
+### Day 168: August 26, 2022

 **Today's Progress**:

-#365daysOfCode Day 166
+#365daysOfCode Day 168

-1. Read about require/module.exports
+1. Read about require/module.exports 📓
-2. Contributed to project issues
-3.
+2. Set up mongodb for Link Manager project 🔗
+3. Added banner and media queries to client project ✏️
+4.  #100Devs Class 43 💪 (a short one)

 **Thoughts**